fontobene/fontobene/SPECIFICATION.md

 The header consists of INI style sections with key-value pairs.
 Key and value are separated by an equal sign (`=`).
 Both keys and values are strings.
 All whitespace around keys and values should be stripped.
+Empty keys or values are not allowed.

 There are currently three sections defined: `[format]`, `[font]` and `[user]`.
 The `[format]` and `[font]` sections may only contain keys standardized in this